immobilesmile70/Windows-Web-Clone/README.md

   - A responsive taskbar that includes a Windows logo and a clock.

 - **Screensaver:**
-  - A rotating "Windows 12" screensaver appears when idle.
+  - A rotating "Windows" screensaver appears when idle.

 - **Sound Effects:**
-  - Startup, shutdown, button clicks, and app interactions come with sounds for an immersive experience.
+  - Startup, shutdown, button clicks, and app interactions have sounds for an immersive experience.

 - **Window Management:**
-  - Drag, minimize, or close app windows seamlessly, just like a real OS.
+  - Drag or close app windows seamlessly, just like a real OS.

 ## Usage Instructions